isabella232/experience-manager-dispatcher.zh-Hans/help/using/dispatcher-configuration.md

   }
 ```

-使用星号(“*”)作为一个通配符，指定要包含的文件范围。
+Use the asterisk ("*") as a wildcard to specify a range of files to include.

-For example, if the files `farm_1.any` through to `farm_5.any` contain the configuration of farms one to five, you can include them as follows:
+For example, if the files  through to  contain the configuration of farms one to five, you can include them as follows:`farm_1.any``farm_5.any`

 ```xml
 /farms